Jose Cruz (Oklahoma politician)

-Jose Cruz is an American attorney and politician who served as a member of the Oklahoma House of Representatives from the 89th district from November 2020 to January 2022.
+Jose Cruz is an American attorney and former politician who served as a member of the Oklahoma House of Representatives from the 89th district from November 2020 to January 2022.

 Early life and education

 Jose Cruz was born in Mexico City.
 He was raised in Chicago.
 He earned a Bachelor of Science degree in mass communication and media studies from Oklahoma Christian University and a Juris Doctor from the Oklahoma City University School of Law.

 Career

 Prior to Oklahoma House of Representatives

 From 2012 to 2014, Cruz worked as a financial representative for Northwestern Mutual.
 In 2014 and 2015, he managed Michael Brooks-Jimenez's successful campaign for the Oklahoma Senate.
 He also worked as a legal assistant for Brooks-Jimenez's law firm.
 Cruz then joined the office of Congresswoman Kendra Horn, serving as her community outreach specialist until she left office in 2019.

 He was an attorney at Foshee & Yaffe until leaving the firm in 2021.

 Cruz has served on the board of directors for Variety Care since 2014.